 I think I have sleep apnoea but am not on CPAP (or I've been diagnosed and not had a CPAP issued yet).
 Therefore, am I at a higher risk when untreated even without other higher risk medical conditions?

 Unfortunately, we cannot answer this question with certainty and truly feel for you at this time.
 It's certainly a known fact that good sleep provides better immunity and health for the whole body and mind.
 Therefore, do all you can to gain the best sleep possible at this time - avoiding things which make sleep apnoea worse like alcohol, over-the-counter sedating medications you can live without, sleeping on your side and getting slightly elevated if practical.
-Also ensure the nasal passages are free from congesion with things like nasal strips and natural saline nose sprays (or prescribed sprays from your GP).
+Also ensure the nasal passages are free from congestion with things like nasal strips and natural saline nose sprays (or prescribed sprays from your GP).